erickbytes/lofipython/content/blog/how-to-python-pip-install-new-libraries.rst

     cd add_env_path_here\scripts & activate
     python -m pip install pandas

-**Know your OS.**

-If you're interested in installing pip on Linux, `try here <https://www.tecmint.com/install-pip-in-linux/>`__.
-For Mac, `try here <https://www.shellhacks.com/python-install-pip-mac-ubuntu-centos/>`__.
-Windows, Mac and Linux sometimes use different prefixes (e.g. python, py, python3) to run a python script.
-Which leads me to my next point...

 **Getting the prefix right can be tricky.**

-Since this was written, I moved to Python 3.8.
+Since this was written, I moved to Python 3.11.
 When I first moved from Python 2 to 3 on Windows, I somehow accidentally configured the following behavior: entering **python some_program.py**\  ran a .py file with Python 2.
 Whereas, entering **py some_program.py**\ ran a .py file with Python 3.

 In the install command, the prefix is a reference to your Python executable.
 You may just need to alter your prefix to call it correctly.
 Here are some to try in place of "python".
 Observe what happens when you run these command variations.Good luck!